cloudnative-pg/cloudnative-pg/docs/src/controller.md

 to immediately bring back the desired number of replicas.

-The second solution is only feasible when you're not using the storage of the local node and re-mounting the PVC in another host is possible in a resonable amount of time (which only you and your organization know).
+The second solution is only feasible when you're not using the storage of the local node and re-mounting the PVC in another host is possible in a reasonable amount of time (which only you and your organization know).

 The third solution is appropriate when the database is big and is using local